• Skip to primary navigation

 What to Eat with Skillet Sliders

-Since these baked turkey cheese sliders are light and lean, you can easily pair them with a hot bowl of Healthy Turkey Chili or Creamy Spinach Artichoke Dip.
-They're also a great match for a salad, like Italian Pasta Salad, Harvest Salad with Quinoa and Arugula, or Burrata Caprese.
-If you want to enjoy them as a main course, enjoy them with Homemade French Fries or Pan Fried Potatoes.
+Since these baked turkey cheese sliders are light and lean, you can easily pair them with a hot bowl of Healthy Turkey Chili or Spinach Artichoke Dip.
+They're also a great match for a salad, like Italian Pasta Salad, Harvest Salad, or Burrata Cheese Caprese Salad.
+If you want to enjoy them as a main course, enjoy them with our Homemade French Fries Recipe or Sauteed Fried Potatoes.
 Check out our slider sides for more ideas.

 Recipe FAQs